 Consent

-Consent is permission for something to happen or agreement to do something.
-There are several critical components of sexual consent:
+Consent is permission for something to happen or an agreement to do something.
+Affirmative consent relies on “yes means yes” rather than “no means no.”

-• Consent is an active process of willingly, knowingly, and freely choosing to participate in sex of any kind with another person(s).
+• Consent is an active process of knowingly, willingly, and freely choosing to participate in sex of any kind with another person.

 • Consent is ongoing and must be asked for every step of the way.
-If you want to move to the next level of sexual intimacy, just ask.
+If you want to move to the next level of sexual intimacy, ask for consent first.

 • Consent can be withdrawn at any time, and consenting to one sexual activity does not automatically mean consenting to another sexual activity.

-• When there is an invitation of sex of any kind, and consent is mutually given or affirmed, the answer on everyone’s part is an enthusiastic, resounding “Yes.”
+• When there is an invitation to any kind of sexual interaction, consent is mutually given or affirmed when there is a resounding “Yes” among everyone involved.

 What is not consent?